MegaManSec/JoshuaHu/_posts/2023-07-10-hashicorp-vault-secret-dumping.md

    - These functions handle tasks like creating directory structures, listing keys in a given path, and recursively enumerating subdirectories (within Vault).

 3. **Execution Flow**:
-   - The script sets the required environment variables, including the Vault address, and loops through each of the VAULT_TOKEN values in the "keys" file.
    - Nested loops iterate through different Vault paths (`kv`, `secret`, and `ssh`), listing subdirectories and calling the `enumerate_dirs()` function.
    - The `enumerate_dirs()` function calls the `list_keys()` function, which attempts to download any secrets in a directory.
    - The `enumerate_dirs()` function then calls itself and attempts to traverse further directories (a directory can contain secrets and another directory), which will run `list_keys().
-   - This recursive enumeration contains until all directories, secrets, Vault paths, and VAULT_TOKEN values, are traversed.
+   - This recursive enumeration continues until all directories, secrets, Vault paths, and VAULT_TOKEN values, are traversed.

 tl;dr: If you want to steal all the Vault secrets that can be accessed using a Vault token (or multiple), edit the following script's `VAULT_ADDR` value, and fill a file named `keys` with `VAULT_TOKEN` values.